 Despite the rugged features, there is a lot of modern technology and luxury comfort to enjoy with the Wrangler 4xe.
-All models come standard with an 8.4-inch-infotainment system, navigation, and an LTE Wi-Fi hotspot.
-The Wrangler 4xe is also Apple Play and Android Auto compatible.
+All models have an 8.4-inch infotainment system, navigation, and an LTE Wi-Fi hotspot.
+The SUV is also Apple Play and Android Auto compatible.

 Fuel economy ratings of the Jeep Wrangler 4xe

 Of course, the most significant difference between a Jeep Wrangler 4xe and other Wranglers is that it is a plug-in hybrid model, allowing advanced fuel economy.